webpack/changelog-v5/README.md

 - `optimization.splitChunks` `automaticNamePrefix` removed
   - MIGRATION: Use `idHint` instead
 - `optimization.splitChunks` `filename` is no longer restricted to initial chunks (since alpha.11)
+- `optimization.splitChunks` `usedExports` added to include used exports when comparing modules
 - `optimization.mangleExports` added (since alpha.10)
+- `optimization.minimizer` `"..."` can be used to reference the defaults
+- `optimization.usedExports` `"global"` value added to allow to disable the analysis per runtime and instead do it globally (better performance)
+- `optimization.noEmitOnErrors` renamed to `optimization.emitOnErrors` and logic inverted
 - `output.devtoolLineToLine` removed
   - MIGRATION: No replacement
 - `output.hotUpdateChunkFilename: Function` is now forbidden: It never worked anyway.